hevayo/ballerina-openai-client/openai.audio/Package.md

     });
 ```

-### Step 3: Invoke connector operation
+### Step 3: Invoke the connector operation
-1. Now you can use the operations available within the connector.
-Note that they are in the form of remote operations.
+1. Now, you can use the operations available within the connector.

+>**Note:** These operations are in the form of remote operations.

     Following is an example on transcribing audio using the OpenAI Whisper-1 model: